Dortch Plantation

 The Dortch Plantation, also known as the William P. Dortch House or the Marlsgate Plantation, is an historic house near Scott, Arkansas.
 Dortch House is the only plantation home in Arkansas that is fully furnished in the antebellum period style and available for tours and private events.

 The house and parts of the plantation were listed on the National Register of Historic Places in 1975.
 The NRHP listing was increased in 1979 to cover additional building(s) dating from 1888.

 History

 The original plantation property, totaling 1,600 acres, was a wedding gift to Mr. and Mrs. Dortch by Mrs. Dortch's parents, Thomas and Elizabeth Steele.
 The first house on the Dortch Plantation was built by the Dortches in 1888.

 The Dortch Planation eventually expanded to over 7,000 acres with cotton, rice, corn and soy beans under cultivation.
 Upon the death of her husband Mrs. Dortch divided the property equally among her five sons.

+Dortch Family

+The Dortch family was originally from North Carolina.
+Their westward movement began in 1838 when Willis Reeves Dortch first moved to Williamson County, Tennessee, where married Elizabeth Womack Stone and began his slave-based farm.
+The couple had three children.
+After the death of Willis Reeves Dortch in 1858, his wife and children moved to Lonoke County, Arkansas.
+William P. Dortch was 12 years old at this time.
+Eventually, William would enlist in the Confederate army, serving in Anderson's Battalion in Little Rock, Arkansas.
+Post-Civil War, he attended Miami University in Ohio and married Alice Orr, before returning to Arkansas.
+His only son, Frederick W. Dortch, was born before his wife's death in 1874.
+On January 15, 1885, widower William married Nettie Steele, daughter of Pulaski County's largest landowner, Thomas William Steele.
+As a wedding gift to his daughter, Mr. Steele gifted an 1,800-acre plantation adjoining the existing Dortch property.
+The newlyweds moved into their new home and had five sons by 1895.
+By 1922, the Dortch family and their farming prowess was known well enough to be featured in an article in the Arkansas Democrat issue published on September 10, 1922.
+The home stayed within the Dortch family for over 100 years.